Closing Conference of DEMOSERIES: Shaping Democratic Spaces: Security and TV Series

 Paul Standish (University College London), “Criticism and Praise”

-Sabine Chalvon-Demersay (EHESS), “Vingt ans après : retour sur une enquête de réception”
+Sabine Chalvon-Demersay (CNRS-EHESS), “Vingt ans après : retour sur une enquête de réception”

 Hervé Glevarec (CNRS), “Des personnages qui comptent et des séries qui font réfléchir”